openstack/project-team-guide/doc/source/dependency-management.rst

   to depend on.
 That includes ensuring the upstream code has some reasonable testing baked in.

-- Is the library python 3 compatible?

-  OpenStack will eventually need to support python 3.
-At this point adding non python 3 compatible libraries should only be done under *extreme* need.
-It should be considered a very big exception.

 - Is the library license compatible?

   The library should be licensed as described in `Licensing requirements`_,